rayza-piedade24/greends-pml/README.md

   - https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/T9b_MNIST_CNNs_pipeline_save_load_model.ipynb : save the full model, which only works if the model is saved and loaded in the same device, which can be adequate for development in a local machine but is not recommended in general;
   - https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/T9c_MNIST_CNNs_pipeline_save_load_state_dict.ipynb : save only the model's learned parameters; it is the recommended way to save PyTorch models; to load, one first need to instantiate the model architecture and then load the weights.
   - https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/T9d_MNIST_CNNs_pipeline_save_load_jit_format.ipynb : JIT compilation provides a way to package your PyTorch model into a self-contained, optimized, and platform-independent format
 - Deploying models with HF spaces.
+    - Clone repository https://huggingface.co/spaces/mcampagnolo/test2024 to your local machine and run the app locally.
+Try making some changes (for instance, the messages to the user) on `app.py` and launch the app on your local machine to observe the changes.
+Note that the app uses a fine-tuned version of an adapted version (output size reduced from 1000 to 4) of a pre-trained `resnet18` model.
-Choose a simple image classification app on Hugging Face spaces (e.g. https://huggingface.co/spaces/ByTixty1/Date_fruit-image-Classification/blob/main/app.py) and test it.
+    - (optional) Choose a simple image classification app on Hugging Face spaces (e.g. https://huggingface.co/spaces/ByTixty1/Date_fruit-image-Classification/blob/main/app.py) and test it.
 Check the files `app.py`, `requirements.py`, `model.pth`.
 Try to understand the contents of `app.py` which runs Gradio and defines the interface.
-- You can clone that repository from HF spaces to your local machine and run the app locally.
-Try making some changes (for instance, the messages to the user) on `app.py` and launch the app on your local machine to observe the changes.
-- Build a interface with Gradio from scratch
+- Improve the Gradio interface for the app you cloned
 - Create your app in Hugging Face places: ideally you should build and test the app locally, and then push it to your HF space (she video below).
 - Suggestions of videos:
   - [How to deploy a gradio app on huggingface (43')](https://www.youtube.com/watch?v=bN9WTxzLBRE&t=1845s)